nvh95/jest-preview/website/docs/getting-started/intro.md

 ## Welcome to Jest Preview

 Jest Preview is an open source project to provide developer the ability to view and debug their tests live with the Browser preview feature.
 It's incredibly simple to install and use!

 You can go straight to [Installation](https://www.jest-preview.com/docs/getting-started/installation) guide or check [Why Jest Preview](https://www.jest-preview.com/docs/getting-started/why-jest-preview) to see the benefits of using our library.

+👇 continue reading to know more and try Jest Preview in action

 ## Features